dbayoxy/keyGenApp/README.md

 # keyGenApp
 Key generation from image features

-The Lib folder contains the .dll created from Matlab The dll was created because it was difficult accessing image processing toolbox funtionalities outside Matlab, so all the image processessing methods I created in Matlab are accessible via this dll
+The Lib folder contains the .dll created from Matlab.
+The dll was created because it was difficult accessing image processing toolbox funtionalities outside Matlab, so all the image processessing methods I created in Matlab are accessible via this dll

-Grey Level Co-occurrence Matrix was used for extracting contrast entropy uniformity homogeneity correlation
+Grey Level Co-occurrence Matrix was used for extracting- contrast, entropy, uniformity, homogeneity,and correlation

  Algorithm for key generation